lprichar/EasyLayout.Droid/README.md

 _image2.LayoutParams = layoutParams;
 ````

 There's a couple of gotchas.

-First if you set the TopMargin to 20, then Android assumes you mean pixels not device independent pixels.
+1. If you set the TopMargin to 20, then Android assumes you mean pixels not device independent pixels.
 To fix that you need to remember to call a function like DpToPx().

-Second, your relative view (image1) needs to have an Id.
+1. Your relative view (image1) needs to have an Id.
 If you forget to set it there's no error, it just does strange layout things.

 EasyLayout.Droid replaces the code above with: